thelfer/mfem-mgis/docs/paper/joss/paper.md

 # Statement of need

-The solid mechanic applications in `MFEM` are mostly limited to simple constitutive equations such as elasticity and hyper-elasticity, which is insufficient to address complex nuclear fuel simulations such as a Representative Volume Element (RVE) of nuclear fuel or a pellet cracking.
+The solid mechanic applications in `MFEM` are mostly limited to simple constitutive equations such as elasticity and hyperelasticity, which is insufficient to address complex nuclear fuel simulations.

 The aim of `MFEM/MGIS` project is to combine `MFEM` with the `MFrontGenericInterfaceSupport` (`MGIS`) project, an open-source `C++` library handles all the kinds of behavior supported by the open-source `MFront` code generator.

 In the field of nonlinear mechanics, this encompasses arbitrary complex behaviors that can describe damage, plasticity, viscoplasticity, phase change in both small or finite strain analyses.
-Generalized behaviors such as strongly coupled thermo-mechanical behaviors, variational approaches to fracture, cosserat media are supported by `MGIS` and will be considered in future versions of `MFEM/MGIS`.
+Generalized behaviors such as variational approaches to fracture, Cosserat media are supported by `MFEM/MGIS`.
+Strongly coupled thermo-mechanical behaviors and Cosserat media can be introduced by plugins and will be integrated in future versions of `MFEM/MGIS`.

 Through its integration with `MGIS` and `MFront`, along with dedicated advancements, `MFEM/MGIS` has incorporated the subsequent mechanical